-- 2.1 National Diploma: Hospitality Management must pass five subjects, of which two must be majors in order to be readmitted for further studies - 2.2 National Diploma: Catering Management must pass a minimum of 3 subjects and all those subjects assessed by continuous evaluation.
-Refer to General Handbook G17
+- 2.1 National Diploma: Hospitality Management must pass five subjects, of which two must be majors in order to be readmitted for further studies. - 2.2 National Diploma: Catering Management must pass a minimum of 3 subjects and all those subjects assessed by continuous evaluation.

-All learners must pass a minimum of TWO subjects per annum in order to be re-admitted but must still meet the maximum time allowed rule
+All learners must pass a minimum of TWO subjects per annum in order to be re-admitted but must still meet the maximum time allowed rule.

-3. Appeals
+Appeals